-Here at DaCast, we work to make live streaming a smooth and easy experience for everyone.
-No matter what your level of technical experience, you should be able to live stream effectively–from content recording to secure video upload to streaming to your viewers.
+Here at Dacast, we work to make a smooth and easy live streaming experience for everyone.
+No matter what your level of technical expertise, you can learn to live stream effectively, from content recording to secure video upload to streaming to your viewers.
 That’s why we provide these blogs, with streaming solutions for everything from the beginning steps to stream live to how to use video APIs.
-This article reviews the basics of video streaming protocols.
+In this article, we’ll review the basics of video streaming protocols.

-First, we’ll define a video streaming protocol.
-Then, we’ll talk about the difference between protocols and codecs, a common area of confusion.
-Finally, we’ll look in some detail at each of the most popular streaming protocols in use today.
+First, we’ll define what the term video streaming protocol means.
+Then, we’ll discuss the difference between streaming protocols and codecs, a common area of confusion in the streaming world.
+And we’ll also explain the relationship between a codec and a container format.
+Finally, we’ll look in more detail at each of the most popular video streaming protocols in use today.